-	Just paying the fine is not recommended because the citation will put four (4) points on the person’s license.
+Just paying the civil penalty or fine is not recommended because the citation will put four (4) points on the person’s license.
 In most cases, the D.A. is willing to reduce moving violations to non-moving violations that carry no demerit points.

 14. Can I go to trial?